-We evaluate the protocol in various scenarios, using realistic traffic traces generated by various traffic simulators [10], [11], under different conditions.
-The results exhibit good performance in various settings in terms of overhead and message delivery, largely outperforming existing epidemic dissemination protocols [12].
+We evaluate the protocol both by testing a real implementation in a small vehicular testbed, and by simulation in several scenarios, using realistic traffic traces generated by different traffic simulators [11, 12], under different conditions.
+The results exhibit good performance in various settings in terms of overhead and message delivery, largely outperforming existing epidemic dissemination protocols [13].